Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 **1.1 The “gdpr” ad tag parameter.**

-The Adnuntius ad tag can include a [adnuntius-advertising/requesting-ads/intro/adn-request#gdpr](GDPR parameter), which can be set to one of the following:
+The Adnuntius ad tag can include a [GDPR parameter](adnuntius-advertising/requesting-ads/intro/adn-request#gdpr), which can be set to one of the following:

 * `gdpr: 1`, which means that GDPR does apply
 * `gdpr: 0`, which means that GDPR does NOT apply